canjs/can-view-nodelist/can-view-nodelist.md

 @description Adds nesting of text nodes

+@type {Object}

-`can.view.nodeLists` are used to make sure "directly nested" live-binding sections update content correctly.
+`can-view-nodelist` is used to make sure nested live-binding sections are able to be cleaned up.

 Consider the following template: